Motor Sizing for Linear Motion

 How to Use This Calculator

-This calculator handles 3 solve modes — pick the one that matches what you already know and what you need to find out.
+The calculator offers three solve modes.
+Pick the one that matches what you know vs. what you need.

-1. Choose your solve mode.
-Select "Output Force and Speed" if you know your drivetrain specs and want to see what the actuator delivers.
-Select "Required Gear Ratio" or "Required Lead Screw Pitch" if you know your target speed and need to design the drivetrain around it.
+1. Select solve mode.
+“Output Force and Speed” is for when you have drivetrain specs and want to know what the actuator actually delivers.
+“Required Gear Ratio” or “Required Lead Screw Pitch” is for when you know targets and want to design backwards to a solution.

-3. Fill in the remaining inputs.
-Depending on your mode, enter gear ratio, lead screw pitch, motor free-run RPM, or your target linear speed.
-The calculator shows only the fields relevant to your chosen mode.
+3. Enter the rest.
+Depending on mode, enter gear ratio, screw pitch, motor free-run RPM, or target linear speed.
+Calculator only shows the fields needed for your mode.

 Motor Sizing for Linear Motion Formula